How to turn anger into positive action

 Our anger is helpful because we can feel it.
 But what we do with the feeling matters.

-Anger that leads to effective action is NOT:
+Anger that leads to positive action is NOT:

-anger turned inward, which becomes felt as powerlessness and can lead to depression or shame
+anger turned inward showing up as powerlessness or shame

-anger ignited at the slightest provocation leading to destructive language and behavior such as assaults on self or others
+anger ignited by slight provocation leading to destructive language and behavior

-anger that leads to unattainable or overly virtuous intentions, especially without awareness (Could it be that all those righteous “Karens” out there were told too many times to turn their emotional pain into a gratitude?)
+anger leading to unattainable or overly virtuous intentions (Could it be that all those righteous “Karens” out there were told too many times to turn their emotional pain into a gratitude?)

-All of the above ways that anger manifests action move us toward fear, which in turn evokes more anger.
+All of the actions above move us toward fear, which in turn evokes more anger.
 Then, we get into an endless anger/fear loop which is not sustainable.
 Quite literally, people get ill from staying in this loop.

 anger that is noticed and felt in the body and named in the conscious mind

-anger that, because it is felt in the body and held in conscious awareness, guides choices such as
+anger that, because it is embodied, guides choices such as:

 1. clarifying values and boundaries